RobertRol/IntercomLightSensor/README.md

 3. Low power consumption: both sensor-transmitter (implemented in one device) and receiver should run for several months on batteries
 4. Receive the signal anywhere in the apartment

+... basically, it's something like a portable "repeater" for light signals.

 Click [here for the long story](#long-story).

 ![Solution](https://github.com/RobertRol/IntercomLightSensor/blob/master/pics/DesignSmall.png)